Request a Site

 Course blogs

-While the Princeton University Blog Service does not currently support personal blogs, the Office of Information Technology (OIT) does provide a PHP/MySQL environment where you can install your own blog software.
-OIT Knowledge Base article 1123 has information on the Personal cPanel service, a small-scale shared LAMP web environment for individual students, faculty and staff.
-Personal cPanel offers the plug-in called Softaculous, which quickly installs open source software such as WordPress, Drupal, and over twenty other utilities and tools to enable web authoring and content management online.
+While the Princeton University WordPress Service does not currently support personal sites, the Office of Information Technology (OIT) does provide a PHP/MySQL environment where you can install WordPress or other popular content management systems.
+OIT Knowledge article 1123 has information on the Personal cPanel service, a shared web environment for students, faculty and staff.
+The cPanel environment offers a feature called Installatron, which quickly installs WordPress, Drupal, and others.

-Many external blog hosting providers have free or low-cost offerings.
-Popular options include Blogger (Google Blogs) and WordPress.com.
+Many external hosting providers have free or low-cost offerings.
+Popular options include Github Pages, Google Sites and WordPress.com.